-The use of opiates remains a nationwide problem despite its decreased use among adolescents
+The use of opioids remains a nationwide problem despite historic lows for use of all substances by adolescents

-The number of individuals seeking treatment for opioid use and misuse is second only to alcohol, as reported by TEDS in 2017.
+The number of individuals seeking treatment for opioid use and misuse is second only to alcohol, as reported by TEDS in 2022.
 While findings from the Texas Student Survey (TSS) indicate a decline in adolescent substance use, the looming threat of the opioid crisis persists.
 This crisis affects various demographics, and with the rising availability of fentanyl, often mixed with other opiates, the danger continues to escalate.